Erin-Christensen/poros/README.md

 # POROs!

-Create a new **Plain-old Ruby Object** in the `lib` folder, then issue a new PR.

-You should tests if you want your changes to be merged.
+This will be a collection of ruby coding challenges from around the web.
+Just a place to hold some little codes :)

+some websites used:

+www.codewars.com